- About

 Acknowledging his contributions, Mosimann was appointed an Officer of the Order of the British Empire (OBE) for his services to the culinary arts and was awarded the Swiss Culinary Merit of Honor as a lead culinary icon of Switzerland.

-Gordon Ramsay is arguably the most famous chef of recent years—known even by people who've never held a spatula.
+Gordon Ramsay is arguably the most famous TV chef in the world, known for combining fine-dining standards with a powerful media presence.
 His sharp wit and unforgettable moments on hit shows like "Hell's Kitchen" and "MasterChef" have made him a media sensation and social media favorite.

 However, a chef with exceptional skill and discipline is hidden behind the viral videos and colorful language.
 Ramsay has built a global culinary empire.
-He holds multiple Michelin stars and operates award-winning restaurants across several continents.
+As of 2026, he currently holds 9 Michelin stars across his restaurant empire globally.
+Over the course of his career, however, he has been awarded a total of 17.

 Alain Ducasse is one of the most revered figures in modern gastronomy, holding more Michelin stars than almost any chef in the world.
 He made history by becoming the first chef to own restaurants carrying three Michelin stars in three different cities: Paris, Monaco, and London.